oleganza/OAPromise/README.md

 It is important to understand that promise does not represent an _operation_, but a future _result_.
 Operation is controlled by someone else while the promise merely reflects what the operation is doing.

-However, there is a way to let the operation know if we wish to cancel a promise.
-If the user resolves the promise himself, then the operation may check by itself if the promise is resolved already and stop if needed.
+However, there is a way to let the operation know if we wish to cancel it.
+User receiving a promise, can send it a message `-discard` when the promise is no longer interesting.
+An operation owning a promise may check from time to time if the promise `isDiscarded` and resolve it with a value or an error.
+Discarding promise does not produce any immediate side effect.
+Every operation has complete control on how and when to resolve the promise.
+Operation is not required to even check if the promise is discarded.

-This works wonderfully across the chain of promises just as it would work with a single promise.
+This works with chained promises as well.
+If the promise on the end of the chain is discarded, all preceding promises will be discarded too.

-1) During the operation, check if the promos
+1) During the operation, check if the promise `-isDiscarded` and resolve it early.

 ```
 + (OAPromise*) loadFromDisk {
     OAPromise* promise = [OAPromise promise];
     dispatch_async(my_queue, ^{
         ...
-        // Check if the promise is already resolved and exit early.
+        // Check if the promise is not longer needed and exit early.
-        if (promise.isResolved) {
+        if (promise.isDiscarded) {
-            return;
+            promise.error = [NSError errorWithDomain:NSCocoaErrorDomain code:NSUserCancelledError userInfo:nil];
         }
         ...
         promise.value = result;